-As of July 31, 2016, we owned one international patent application, filed under the Patent Cooperation Treaty, or PCT, which is directed to the antibody sequence of ANB020 and its variants, epitopes, methods of use and related matters.
-We intend to prosecute the pending international application and pursue patent issuance and protection in key commercial markets where significant product sales may occur.
-Patents that may issue from this pending international application would provide protection until January 2035.
+As of October 31, 2016, we owned 13 patent applications in various countries directed to the antibody sequence of ANB020 and its variants, epitopes, methods of use and related matters.
+We intend to prosecute the pending applications and pursue patent issuance and protection in key commercial markets where significant product sales may occur.
+Patents that may issue from these pending applications would provide protection until January 2035.